adrianasu/vets-and-petstores/README.md

 ## Features
 * Search for veterinarians and pet stores
-* Sort by distance or ratings
+* Sort results by distance or ratings
 * Show contact info of a business
 * Show locations on a map